How symbols were used to make outstanding art…

 For a general understanding, I would like to take a peek into the history of art.
 Symbols have been used through the ages.
 It is of the utmost importance to get an idea of their meaning through history.
 It will not only give you a perspective on today but give you lots of insights.
 Art history evolved in a kind of natural way through the ages.
 Where we are and what we do today is a result of what happened in the past.

-Art History in General
+Art History in General and symbols

 The subject of art history is far too immense to deal with in-depth.
 I just sketch a general overview for you to understand the role of symbols in earlier days.

-The Purposes of art
+The Purposes of art expressing symbols

 Right from the very beginning art was used for religious purposes.
 I give you an example.
 The oldest piece of art is the Woman of Willendorf, a small idol made of limestone, found in 1908 in the south of Austria, Europe.